OBS Board Of Directors

 As the Head of Information, Matt Mason and his team are responsible for providing broadcasters with a variety of Games-related information leading up to and during the Games.
 This is done through a variety of multimedia services including the OBS website, the OBS Video Library and various broadcast publications designed to properly explain the OBS production, technical and operation plans for each Olympic Games.
 He is also responsible for overseeing the 24-hour Games-time Olympic News Channel.
 The Sochi Games marked his ninth Olympic Games working with the Host Broadcaster, his fourth in his current role.
 His Olympic career dates back to the 1996 Atlanta Olympic Games where he first served as Manager of Publications for the Host Broadcaster, Atlanta Olympic Broadcasting.
 Prior to his Olympic career, Matt spent timing time working for Coca-Cola in Atlanta as a Senior Marketing Editor and at Host Communications in Lexington, Kentucky as an Associate Editor.

-Maria Golfinopoulou, Director of Institutional Relations and Events
+Maria Golfinopoulou, Head of Institutional Relations and Events

-As the Director of Institutional Relations and Events, Maria Golfinopoulou is responsible for organising all OBS events (World Broadcaster Briefings/Meetings for RHBs, meetings with Federations, NOCs, etc.).
+As the Head of Institutional Relations and Events, Maria Golfinopoulou is responsible for organising all OBS events (World Broadcaster Briefings/Meetings, meetings with Federations, NOCs, etc.).
 Her team is also responsible for venue surveys and the proper allocation and management of various facilities and services for broadcasters at the venues.
 During Games-time, Maria and her team manage the Guest Pass Office, the Information Counter, the Daily Briefing Room and the development and placement of the Look inside the IBC/MBC.
-Prior to joining OBS in Madrid, Maria served as the Deputy Director of Information and Broadcast Relations for the 2008 Host Broadcaster, Beijing Olympic Broadcasting.
-Maria has worked for six Olympic Games, with the 2004 Athens Olympic & Paralympic Games serving as her first Games experience, where she was the Manager of Broadcast Relations.
-Before her experience with the various Olympic Games, Maria worked for the Thessaloniki International Film Festival as a Programme and Events Manager and at International Royalties S.A as royalties coordinator for foreign books, Disney products and cartoons.
+Prior to joining OBS in Madrid, Maria served as the Deputy Director of Information and Broadcast Relations for Beijing Olympic Broadcasting.
+Maria has worked for multiple Olympic Games, with the 2004 Athens Olympic & Paralympic Games serving as her first Games experience, where she was the Manager of Broadcast Relations.
+Prior to this, Maria worked for the Thessaloniki International Film Festival as a Programme and Events Manager, at Channel Seven X, as programme coordinator and at International Royalties S.A as royalties coordinator for foreign books, Disney products and cartoons.

 Alessandro Spegno manages the different logistics requirements for OBS personnel leading up to and during the Games.
 This includes overseeing the functional areas of Transport, Accommodation, Accreditation, Logistics and Uniforms for OBS personnel and working closely with the corresponding departments within the Organising Committee to ensure these services are delivered properly to OBS and the RHBs.
 He has been responsible for different Logistics related areas for the Host Broadcaster during the last six Olympic Games, starting as Transport Manager in Torino to become OBS Support Services and Logistics Director, his current position.
 He has been involved in different organisational areas for major worldwide Corporate and Marketing events prior to his work with the Host Broadcasters for the Games.